espigule/SARS-CoV-2_Spain_March_2020/README.md

-# SARS-CoV-2_Spain_March_2020
+# Percentile of population estimated to have contracted the infection of SARS-CoV-2

+Data visualization generated with Wolfram's GeoGraphics.
+Epidemiological model: http://deim.urv.cat/~alephsys/COVID-19/spain/en

 Percentile of population estimated to have contracted the infection of SARS-CoV-2 through local contact.
-Data source: http://deim.urv.cat/~alephsys/COVID-19/spain/en/